dmacias28/plantbased-paleo-subreddit-classification/README.md

 ### Data Cleaning

 As part of the cleaning process, the selftext and created_utc features were dropped.
-The selftext feature had between 2,100-2,300 missing values per subreddit that could not be imputed, and the created_utc feature was no longer of any use.
+While the selftext feature could have been valuable, it had between 2,100-2,300 missing values per subreddit that could not be imputed, and the timestamps of these submissions were no longer relevant.

 This left the subreddit and title features as the main focus.
-The names in the subreddit feature were mapped to binary values, while characters and additional information in the title feature, such as URLs, digits, punctuation, special characters and emojis, were removed as they did not provide any value for this project’s purpose.
+The names in the subreddit feature were mapped to binary values, while characters and additional information in the title feature, such as URLs, digits, punctuation, special characters and emojis were removed as they did not provide any value.

 ### Exploratory Data Analaysis

 Prior to the cleaning of the title feature, an initial exploratory data analysis was conducted and character and word counts per title were checked.
-The character and word counts were comparable and very similarly distributed (right-skewed) between both the plant-based and paleo datasets, so there was nothing that stood out there.
+The character and word counts were comparable and very similarly distributed (unimodal and right-skewed) between both the plant-based and paleo datasets, so there was nothing that stood out there.
 As a result, these features were dropped.

 After the cleaning of the title feature, additional exploratory data analysis was conducted and the most common unigrams and bigrams were identified.
 This was after fitting and transforming each dataset to a CountVectorizer that analyzed by word, changed all words to lowercase and removed the NLTK’s predefined stopwords.

 The top 15 plant-based unigrams and bigrams didn’t appear to be too interesting.
 They were either words that were obviously referring to a plant-based diet (such as plant, vegan, and wfpb) or general diet terms (such as recipe, protein, healthy and weight loss).

 The top 15 paleo unigrams and bigrams also included general diet terms (such as recipes and weight loss), but also included were many terms, aside from paleo (such as keto, chicken, low carb, grass fed, and bone broth), that were likely to set many of the submissions apart from the plant-based submissions.

+Based on findings, the paleo submissions seem likely to have a better chance at being identified correctly than the plant-based submissions.

 ### Model Exploration